 Wolf?
 No way.

 What woke me was NOT a bark or a howl.
 I waited, and it came again…a fierce roar that made me wonder if there were lions in Texas.
-The primal growl, I found out the next morning from the park ranger, came from the alligators that populated the camp.
+The primal growl, the park ranger told me the next day, came from the alligators that populated the camp.

 That cry in the wilderness that jolted me from my slumber many years ago reminds me of the great Advent saint; John the Baptist.
 “I am the voice of one crying in the wilderness.
 Make straight the way.”
 John 1:23